unitymakesus/adanc/wp-content/plugins/give/readme.txt

 8. In-depth donation reports allow you to track just how much your cause has raised over time.
 You can even export the data to CSV or PDF formats.

-9. Extend GiveWP with a robust suite of powerful [Add-ons](https://givewp.com/addons "View all GiveWP Add-ons").
+9. Extend GiveWP with a robust suite of powerful [Add-ons](https://go.givewp.com/addons "View all GiveWP Add-ons").
 Accept recurring donations, credit cards, add custom form fields, and more!

-10. GiveWP is thoroughly [documented](https://givewp.com/documentation "Visit the GiveWP documentation") to help you get started quickly and learn basic to advanced features and functionalities.
+10. GiveWP is thoroughly [documented](https://go.givewp.com/docs "Visit the GiveWP documentation") to help you get started quickly and learn basic to advanced features and functionalities.

 11. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==

+= 2.6.0: March 4th, 2020 =
+* New: The Reporting feature of GiveWP has undergone a major enhancement.
+Now reports display using a much improved visual charting interface with a breakdown of income, donors, top donation forms, and more. [#1525](https://github.com/impress-org/givewp/issues/1525), [#4330](https://github.com/impress-org/givewp/issues/4330)
+* New: The WP-Admin dashboard Donation Report widget for GiveWP has also undergone a major improvement.
+Now you can get a high-level overview of your donations for the day, week, or month from directly in you dashboard. [#4370](https://github.com/impress-org/givewp/issues/4370)
+* New: The Akismet SPAM feature has been improved with logs for admins to better understand why an email has been flagged as SPAM as well as a new Whitelist setting for them to allow email addresses to bypass the check. [#4110](https://github.com/impress-org/givewp/issues/4110)
+* Fix: Resolved an issue with the "Recalculate Income Amount and Donation Counts for a Form" not accurately recalculating when using Currency Switcher add-on. [#4447](https://github.com/impress-org/givewp/issues/4447)
+* Fix: Resolved an issue with large databases with more than 13,000 donors receiving a fatal error when viewing the donor's list screen. [#4444](https://github.com/impress-org/givewp/issues/4444)
+* Tweak: You can now activate any plugin within the GiveWP Licenses tab.
+This resolves an issue with "this plugin does not have a valid header" error admins were receiving. [#4443](https://github.com/impress-org/givewp/issues/4443)
+* Tweak: Updated the `[give_login]` shortcode text output to "Username or Email Address" to match WP's login.
+Note: you have been able to always log in using email but now the text accurately reflects that. [#4434](https://github.com/impress-org/givewp/issues/4434)

+= 2.5.13: January 15th, 2020 =
+* Fix: Resolved an issue when using button mode of multiple donation buttons appearing incorrectly within shortcodes, blocks, and widgets. [#4379](https://github.com/impress-org/givewp/issues/4379)
+* Fix: Correct an ordering issue with the form grid when sorting by "Form Title" it was using the slug rather than the actual donation form title. [#4392](https://github.com/impress-org/givewp/issues/4392)
+* Fix: Removed deprecated usage of `wp.components.ServerSideRender` in our Gutenberg blocks. [#4402](https://github.com/impress-org/givewp/issues/4402)
+* Tweak: Refactored the `give_doing_it_wrong()` function so that it properly displays Give-specific messages for developers. [#2572](https://github.com/impress-org/givewp/issues/2572)

 = 2.5.12: December 31st, 2019 =
 * Fix: Resolved an issue with donation receipt emails and admin notifications not being sent out properly when a new donation is made.
 The cause of the issue was a security permission check incorrectly put in place in the previous version that was unable to be bypassed by new donors.
-We've reverted that change and fully tested to ensure emails are working as expected again. (https://github.com/impress-org/givewp/issues/4379)[#4379]
+We've reverted that change and fully tested to ensure emails are working as expected again. [#4379](https://github.com/impress-org/givewp/issues/4379)

 = 2.5.11: December 23rd, 2019 =
 * Fix: Activating Give created a minor style conflict with the Gutenberg editor slightly pushing down some buttons.
-This has been resolved by refactoring the styles so they no longer conflict with WP Core elements. (https://github.com/impress-org/givewp/issues/4354)[#4354]
+This has been resolved by refactoring the styles so they no longer conflict with WP Core elements. [#4354](https://github.com/impress-org/givewp/issues/4354)
-* Fix: Sorting donation payments by taxonomy would result in AJAX fails in JavaScript. (https://github.com/impress-org/givewp/issues/2976)[#2976]
+* Fix: Sorting donation payments by taxonomy would result in AJAX fails in JavaScript. [#2976](https://github.com/impress-org/givewp/issues/2976)
-* Improvement: New unit test added to test for the `give_verify_minimum_price()` function. (https://github.com/impress-org/givewp/issues/3232)[#3232]
+* Improvement: New unit test added to test for the `give_verify_minimum_price()` function. [#3232](https://github.com/impress-org/givewp/issues/3232)
-* Refactor: Removed duplicate code for fetching donor addresses to improve performance. (https://github.com/impress-org/givewp/issues/3253)[#3253]
+* Refactor: Removed duplicate code for fetching donor addresses to improve performance. [#3253](https://github.com/impress-org/givewp/issues/3253)
-* Refactor: We removed the old notes column from the donor table now that that data has long been migrated over to a custom tables' column. (https://github.com/impress-org/givewp/issues/3632)[#3632]
+* Refactor: We removed the old notes column from the donor table now that that data has long been migrated over to a custom tables' column. [#3632](https://github.com/impress-org/givewp/issues/3632)
-* Fix: Improved responsiveness in the donation forms list screen by preventing the copy shortcode button from overlapping with other columns on smaller screens. (https://github.com/impress-org/givewp/issues/4090)[#4090]
+* Fix: Improved responsiveness in the donation forms list screen by preventing the copy shortcode button from overlapping with other columns on smaller screens. [#4090](https://github.com/impress-org/givewp/issues/4090)
-* Fix: Ensure that empty donation receipt emails can not triggered incorrectly. (https://github.com/impress-org/givewp/issues/4185)[#4185]
+* Fix: Ensure that empty donation receipt emails can not triggered incorrectly. [#4185](https://github.com/impress-org/givewp/issues/4185)
-* Refactor: Adjusted meta capabilities so that they are not assigned to roles. (https://github.com/impress-org/givewp/issues/4212)[#4212]
+* Refactor: Adjusted meta capabilities so that they are not assigned to roles. [#4212](https://github.com/impress-org/givewp/issues/4212)
 * Fix: Improved `give_send_back_to_checkout()` redirect functionality with `add_query_arg()` and `remove_query_arg()` for a dramatically simpler solution that provides for WordPress installed in a subdirectory.
-Thanks @luizbills for the contribution! (https://github.com/impress-org/givewp/issues/4311)[#4311]
+Thanks @luizbills for the contribution! [#4311](https://github.com/impress-org/givewp/issues/4311)
-* Fix: Resolved several style issues with WordPress 5.3+'s new admin changes. (https://github.com/impress-org/givewp/issues/4315)[#4315]
+* Fix: Resolved several style issues with WordPress 5.3+'s new admin changes. [#4315](https://github.com/impress-org/givewp/issues/4315)
 * Fix: The UK's County field is no longer required.
-This change is based on customer feedback this field should not be required. (https://github.com/impress-org/givewp/issues/4316)[#4316]
+This change is based on customer feedback this field should not be required. [#4316](https://github.com/impress-org/givewp/issues/4316)
 * Fix: Resolve updates not showing up without a manual refresh of licenses.
 Previously add-on updates would be checked every few weeks.
-Now they are checked on every 48 hours. (https://github.com/impress-org/givewp/issues/4318)[#4318]
+Now they are checked on every 48 hours. [#4318](https://github.com/impress-org/givewp/issues/4318)
 * Fix: Resolved an error with Stripe that would occur if an existing donor would make a new donation using a different credit card.
-The error "The customer does not have a payment method with the ID..." will no longer appear now and donations will process as expected. (https://github.com/impress-org/givewp/issues/4328)[#4328]
+The error "The customer does not have a payment method with the ID..." will no longer appear now and donations will process as expected. [#4328](https://github.com/impress-org/givewp/issues/4328)
-* Fix: Resolved an issue with Stripe Checkout if you chose to load scripts in the footer would result in a redirect loop depending on your set up. (https://github.com/impress-org/givewp/issues/4329)[#4329]
+* Fix: Resolved an issue with Stripe Checkout if you chose to load scripts in the footer would result in a redirect loop depending on your set up. [#4329](https://github.com/impress-org/givewp/issues/4329)
 * Fix: When clicking on the modal popup button it would previously be hidden from the DOM which could result in background jumpiness.
-Now the button is not hidden which leads to better theme compatibility. (https://github.com/impress-org/givewp/issues/4352)[#4352]
+Now the button is not hidden which leads to better theme compatibility. [#4352](https://github.com/impress-org/givewp/issues/4352)
-* Fix: Corrected an broken URL in the in add-ons header. (https://github.com/impress-org/givewp/issues/4307)[#4307]
+* Fix: Corrected an broken URL in the in add-ons header. [#4307](https://github.com/impress-org/givewp/issues/4307)

 = 2.5.10: October 28th, 2019 =
 * Fix: Resolved an issue with Stripe Checkout 2.0 and featured images not properly displaying for certain WP installs. [#4281](https://github.com/impress-org/givewp/issues/4281)